 All members of the Monmouth College community are encouraged to familiarize themselves with the Emergency Response Plan.

-A repeater system for security radios and residence hall staff radios provides enhanced radio efficiency and range.
+A repeater system for security and residence hall staff radios provides enhanced efficiency of the radio system.

 Residence Halls Locked 24 Hours